 Set aside 1 sprig each of the sage, rosemary, and thyme for the au jus.
 Chop enough of the parsley to get 2 tablespoons.
 Then finely chop enough of the sage, rosemary, and thyme to get 1 tablespoon of each herb.
 Set the chopped herbs aside and reserve.
 Leave the remaining herbs whole.

 Have ready 4 strands of butcher’s twine long enough to tie around the roast.
-In a small bowl, combine the mayonnaise, Dijon, and 1 tablespoon of the Worcestershire, and stir to combine.
+In a small bowl, combine the 3 tablespoons mayonnaise, Dijon, and 1 tablespoon of the Worcestershire, and stir to combine.
 Coat the prime rib with a thin layer of the mayo mixture on all sides.
 Place the prime rib fat cap down on a work surface with the deboned side facing up.
 Spread the whole herb sprigs over the roast where the bones had been.
 Replace the rib plate.
 Using the butcher’s twine, tie the bones securely back onto the roast with snug loops spaced about 2 inches apart.